 With these caveats in mind, here are some of the things that have been repeatedly recommended you may want to consider to help with your new years health and longevity resolutions.

 Exercise: I exercise almost every day.
 I switch between different workouts to ensure I cover cardio (and especially moderate high intensity interval “HIIT” training), weight/strength training and yoga.
 You should know that there are variations within these training modalities that are more appropriate for some individuals based on genetic profiles, so you may want to choose routines that are optimal for your health.
 I do in person and virtual classes (such as Peloton).
 My equipment includes an elliptical machine, road and recumbent indoor bikes, and a treadmill.
 I also enjoy recreational sports such as swimming, kayaking, paddle boarding, snowshoeing, downhill skiing, jogging, golfing (my nemesis sport), walking and hiking.
 I measure workouts using the Health App on my Apple Watch.
 I know many people who use the latest Fitbit trackers instead.
 If you want to read about every imaginable contraption you can buy for exercise or other health promoting strategies, you might want to read, Ben Greenfield’s book, Boundless.

 Sleep: Sleep is very important for health and longevity.
-I try and get 7 hours a night.
 I track sleep patterns including REM and Deep sleep using my Oura ring.